scale-docs/docs/scale-base/index.md

 ---

 # SCALE
-> SCALE is the governance token used on Equalizer for the Base chain.
+> $SCALE is the governance token used on Equalizer for the Base chain.